opendaylight/integration-packaging/docs/packaging-releases.rst

 SR. Grep around to find the places to update.

-New example playbooks in the ansible-opendaylight/examples directory need to be added for each new major release.
+New example playbooks in the ansible-opendaylight/examples directory need to be added for each new branch-cutting/CD pipeline and major release.

     rpm_<new devel branch major version>_devel.yml

     rpm_<just-released major version>_release.yml

-Update the playbook used in test-ansible-rpm script for each new major version devel CD repo.
+Also update the playbook used in test-ansible-rpm script for each new CD repo.

 https://git.opendaylight.org/gerrit/gitweb?p=releng/builder.git;a=blob;f=jjb/packaging/test-ansible-rpm.sh